Juniper/contrail-installer/README.md

 CONTRAIL_DEFAULT_INSTALL - Set this to True for installation from OpenContrail binary packages.
 When set to False, trunk OpenContrail bits will be downloaded and compiled.
-Default is to use OpenContrail packages (released version or snapshots).
+Default is to use OpenContrail binary packages (released version or snapshots).

+LAUNCHPAD_BRANCH=PPA - Applicable only when CONTRAIL_DEFAULT_INSTALL is set to True.
+It specifies to use released binary packages for installation.
+Default is to use latest snapshots as this knob is commented out by default in sample localrc.

 PHYSICAL_INTERFACE - This is external interface Vrouter should bind to.
 It should have a valid IP address configured.
+For example eth0

 INSTALL_PORFILE - Set this to ALL to for an all in one node.